Reham-401-advanced-javascript/api-server/README.md

    `update: 3000/api/v1/products/id`
  - DELETE an existing record in a database, using the DELETE with id parameter `delete: 3000/api/v1/products/id`

+ - Create a single router module that will work for any data model, rather than having separate router modules for every data module.
+ - Create a single “mongo” collection class that every data model can extend from, keeping the CRUD logic for our models  very DRY

  ## Setup